makersacademy/bowling-challenge/README.md

 The purpose of this project was to build a score calculator for 10 pin bowling.
 Bowling is a deceptively complex game and the goal here was to build a working app with high code quality, using test driven development.
 Once the game logic was complete I used jQuery, HTML and CSS to create a responsive UI and deployed the app through surge.
 I used Travis CI and Coveralls to automate testing and coverage, and ESLint, CodeClimate and Better Code to ensure high code quality and maintainability.

 ### Testing:
-- I used Jasmine to write automated unit and feature tests which can be run in the browser.
-The code base was written using TDD, with a red-green-refactor approach.
+- I used Jasmine as my testing framework, to write automated unit and feature tests which can be run in the browser.
 - The feature specs focus on running through an entire game, to ensure the program functions as expected.
 The unit specs test individual functions in isolation.
+- I created a spy object to mock the Game class in the ScoreBoard tests
 - I chose to mock the Frame class in the game class tests, using dependency injection, to ensure the classes were tested in isolation:

 ```js